 1. Consider What Looks Good in Your Local Neighborhood

-When you use James Hardie’s home color visualizer, you’ll notice that the first thing it asks you for is your zip code.
+When you use James Hardie’s (also known as Hardie plank or Hardie board siding) home color visualizer, you’ll notice that the first thing it asks you for is your zip code.
 And there’s a good reason for this.
 Your home’s architectural style, appearance from the curb, color scheme and more can all be influenced by where you live.

 Take a look at the color schemes common in your area.
 Are there paint and siding shades that look particularly good?
 Are there colors that tend to look off somehow?
 Do some colors fade fast and lose their vibrancy more quickly due to the amount of sunlight, wind, and other weather elements homes in your area are exposed to?